rapid7/insightconnect-workflows/workflows/Block_Host_with_Fortinet_Firewall_from_Microsoft_Teams/help.md

 # Version History

+* 1.1.0 - Update workflow to handle block requests for address that already exist | Update workflow to continue on failure and send messages indicating that something went wrong
 * 1.0.2 - Help amendments
 * 1.0.1 - Update to make Microsoft Teams plugin the latest version
 * 1.0.0 - Initial workflow